Denza N8L: Powertrain

 The N8L is expected to be powered by a 2.0-liter turbocharged inline-4 engine producing 204 horsepower.
 Three electric motors are also included, with the front motor generating 268 horsepower and both rear motors providing a combined 483 horsepower.
 The total combined power output is 955 horsepower.

+The original PHEV N8L is equipped with a 46.992 kWh LFP battery capable of 170 km WLTP range and recharging from 30–80% in 19 minutes.

+The PHEV version was refreshed for 2026 with a significantly larger 75.26 kWh BYD Blade 2.0 battery, capable of 320 km WLTP electric range and recharging from 10–97% in 9 minutes.

+The pure electric version is equipped with a 130.15 kWh BYD Blade 2.0 battery providing 960 km of CLTC range and recharging from 10–97% in 9 minutes.